Steven Spielberg: 1999–2012: Master of technology

 Spielberg directed the historical drama Lincoln (2012), starring Daniel Day-Lewis as President Abraham Lincoln and Sally Field as Mary Todd Lincoln.
 Based on Doris Kearns Goodwin's book Team of Rivals: The Political Genius of Abraham Lincoln and written by Tony Kushner, the film depicts the final four months of Lincoln's life.
 The film was shot in Richmond, Virginia in late 2011. and was released in the US in November 2012.
 Lincoln was acclaimed and earned more than $250 million worldwide.
-It was nominated for twelve Academy Awards, including Best Picture and Best Director, winning Best Production Design and Best Actor for Day-Lewis's performance.
-Donald Clarke from The Irish Times praised the direction: "Against the odds, Spielberg makes something genuinely exciting of the backstage wheedling."
+It was nominated for twelve Academy Awards, including Best Picture and Best Director, winning Best Production Design and Best Actor.
+Donald Clarke from The Irish Times wrote "Against the odds, Spielberg makes something genuinely exciting of the backstage wheedling."